Circlebit/esp8266/README.md

 ## Development Environment
 The Arduino IDE works fine but I'm using Visual Studio Code with Arduino plugin among others.
 It works real nice so far.
 I just had to add "AppData\\Local\\Arduino15\\packages\\" to includePath in c_cpp_properties.json so the headers are found.

+## Useful bits of information
+### Wifi settings on the ESP8266 are saved to flash memory
+Once you've connected to a network the SSID and passphrase are written to flash and will automatically be used in the future.
+In this case it seems to be enough to call `WiFi.begin()` instead of `WiFi.begin(ssid, password)` to connect to network.
+This saves you from having your password in the Code.
+(This behaviour can be changed with [persistent](https://arduino-esp8266.readthedocs.io/en/latest/esp8266wifi/generic-class.html#persistent)).